The most important prerequisite for this course is CMSC 203 Discrete

 foundations of theoretical computer science; and 2) to continue the

-Final grades will be based upon homework assignments (24% total), quizzes (48% total) and the final exam (28%).
-The syllabus lists 13 homework assignments and 6 quizzes.
+Final grades will be based upon homework assignments (36% total), quizzes (40% total) and the final exam (24%).
+The syllabus lists 13 homework assignments and 5 quizzes.
 However, if a homework assignment or quiz is canceled and not made up (e.g., because school is closed for snow or hurricane), the proportion of your grade from homework, quizzes and the final exam will remain the same.
-That is, homework will still count for 24% of your grade and quizzes 48% of your grade (each homework or quiz will have greater weight).
-In any case, the lowest homework grade will be dropped.
+That is, homework will still count for 36% of your grade and quizzes 40% of your grade (each homework or quiz will have greater weight).
+In any case, the lowest homework grade from the first 10 homework assignments will be dropped --- i.e. you may not drop the grades from Homework 11, 12 or 13.

 The final letter grades are based on the standard formula: